Buying Guide for Rain Barrels

 RTS Companies Inc Home Accents ECO Rain Water Collection Barrel

 This product offers the essentials of a good rain barrel, and it even looks nice!

-Pros: This 50-gallon RTS water barrel is made of 100% recycled plastic and has a flat-back design so that you can set it flush against a wall.
+Pros: This 50-gallon RTS water barrel is made of 100% recycled plastic and has a flat-back design so that you can set it flush against the house.
 Not everyone wants to showcase their rain barrel, so placing it close to an exterior wall is a nice solution.
 The barrel has a screen to prevent debris and insects from wandering in and a plastic spigot shut-off valve for a hose hook-up.
-Finally, this authentic oak-looking barrel is pretty attractive—not something you can say about most rain barrels!

-Bottom Line: The 50-gallon RTS Home Accents ECO Rain Barrel’s design allows for linking to other barrels for maximum water collection and setting flush to a wall to take up less space.
+Bottom Line: The 50-gallon RTS Home Accents ECO Rain Barrel’s design allows for linking to other barrels for maximum water collection and setting it up flush to a wall to take up less space.
 It’s easy to install and assemble and is made of sturdy plastic.
-When compared to other models by the same company, you might think that the ECO model is lacking.
-However, it’s made of 100% recycled material, which might be a selling point for some.
+It’s also made of 100% recycled material, which might be a selling point for some.

 Good Ideas Impressions Palm 50 Gallon Rain Saver

 A lovely, sturdy rain barrel and planter with texture similar to palm tree bark.